epccs/MacGyver/Hardware/README.md

 ## Overview

-This board connects a Pi Zero [W] to an AVR128DA28 by way of serial or UPDI.
+This board allows a Pi Zero [W] serial to interface an AVR128DA28 with either it's UART0 or UPDI port.

 ## Inputs/Outputs/Functions